Birmingham, Wolverhampton and Dudley Railway: Construction

 Both the BW&DR and the B&OJR had now been absorbed by the Great Western Railway, and it was the larger company that set about construction, in 1851.

 The line was considered ready in August 1854: by this time the OW&WR section onward from Priestfield was open.
 Captain Douglas Galton, the Board of Trade inspecting officer visited the line on 25 August 1854 but did not complete his inspection.
 The following day a wrought iron bridge over Winson Green Road collapsed.
 Isambard Kingdom Brunel visited and condemned five bridges designed by the local engineer.
 After replacement of the bridges and a reinspection, the line was passed, and opened on 14 November 1854, together with the Wolverhampton Railway.

 Shrewsbury and Birmingham Railway trains were narrow gauge and worked into the OW&WR's Wolverhampton station; local trains were broad gauge.
 Goods stations on the BW&DR line were not made ready for a considerable time after this.

 On 1 September 1854 the Shrewsbury and Birmingham Railway had been absorbed by the GWR.
-An earlier Act enabling running powers over the Stour Valley Railway stipulated that on this event taking place, the S&BR running powers would cease; however contrary to its previous policy of disrupting competitors, the LNWR as controller of the Stour Valley line allowed continued usage of the line until the (delayed) opening of the BW&DR.
+An earlier act of Parliament enabling running powers over the Stour Valley Railway stipulated that on this event taking place, the S&BR running powers would cease; however contrary to its previous policy of disrupting competitors, the LNWR as controller of the Stour Valley line allowed continued usage of the line until the (delayed) opening of the BW&DR.